You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-This module considers the engagement of contemporary American fiction with a range of environmental crises, from climate change to pollution to ecological collapse.
-Generally speaking, the module asks what cognitive, interpretive and aesthetic resources are offered by the contemporary American novel in understanding such crises and catastrophes and in what ways has fiction evolved and adapted to capture this subject matter.
+In this module, you’ll consider the engagement of contemporary American fiction with a range of environmental crises, from climate change to pollution to ecological collapse.
+You’ll also explore how American fiction has evolved and adapted to capture this subject matter.

 |